This set of Analog Communications Multiple Choice Questions & Answers (MCQs) focuses on “Receiver”.

 a) to detect and amplify information signal from the carrier

-b) to transmit message
+b) to modulate a message signal

 d) to convert one form of energy into other

 Explanation: Receiver is to detect and amplify information signal from the carrier.
 Transmitter is used to modulate message signal and produce radio waves.
 Transducer is used to convert one signal form of energy into another form.

 a) Ratio of output signal to noise ratio to input signal to noise ratio

 b) Ratio of input signal to noise ratio to output signal to noise ratio

 c) Ratio of output signal to input signal to a system